SassManMcGee/AITakeover-1985-/README.md

 ## Conclusion

 This project makes the following contributions:

 •	Provided a framework for general chatbots for ecommerce sites to be used and tested.
+[See here](/relevant_code/)

 •	Provided insight into uncanny vallets effect in task based interactions.

 •	Provided the groundwork for understanding how exposure can influence the uncally valley phenomenon.

 ### Future work